OdielDomanie/bsky-keyword-labeler/README.md

 ## Post Analysis

-Currently the post content and image alt-texts are matched against a list of regexes.
+Currently the post content, image alt-texts, and OCR'ed texts of images without the alt-text are matched against a list of regexes.
 This list is updated frequently; the file on this repo is only as an example.

 I have tried using a locally hosted 1B gen-AI for classification,